reflectionalist/DS-PhPL/schedule.md

     Discussion Leader: Yi

-2014-07-16 (to happen)
+2014-07-16 (last session)

-:   The article to discuss: Tomas Petricek, [What Can Programming Language
+:   The article discussed: Tomas Petricek, [What Can Programming Language
     Research Learn from the Philosophy of
     Science](Articles/Tomas-Petricek_WhatCanProgrammingLanguageResearchLearnFromThePhilosophyOfScience_2014.pdf),
     2014